Preprofessional Studies

 PSCH 343 is limited to psychology majors.
 Other options include SOC 201 (for sociology majors), KN 200 (for KN majors) and STAT 101 and STAT 130.

-Other minimum admissions requirements include an earned bachelor’s degree in any field, CPR (cardiopulmonary resuscitation) certification with Health Providers Status, 3.00/4.00 GPA for the last 60 semester hours earned for the baccalaureate degree, Graduate Record Examination (GRE) score of at least 300 combined on the verbal and quantitative sections, three letters of recommendation, and a personal statement.
-Applicants with a GPA of below 3.00 or GRE combined score below 300 who display strengths in other areas may be considered for admission.
+Other minimum admissions requirements include an earned bachelor’s degree in any field, CPR (cardiopulmonary resuscitation) certification with Health Providers Status, 3.00/4.00 GPA for all baccalaureate and graduate coursework is expected, three letters of recommendation, and a personal statement, and UIC-specific essay.
+Applicants with a GPA of below 3.00 who display strengths in other areas may be considered for admission.
 Students must apply for admission to the program approximately one year before planned enrollment.

 Pre-Physical Therapy